 When we are focusing on a specific standard, I pull out the ring of stems (I try to have three available and students share with one another).
 The stems are great for when the students are answering a specific standards based question from me or when they are just jotting down their thoughts while applying the standard/reading skill to their writing.

-These sentence stem posters are actually full-size posters that I print four to a page.
-You can find them in my TpT store by clicking HERE.
+These sentence stem posters in my TPT store are actually full-size posters that I print four to a page.
 I have them for 3rd, 4th, and 5th grade.

 I use the sentences stems printed on blue card stock to teach key reading comprehension strategies the first month of school.
 These are also full size posters printed four to a page.
-You can grab those posters for FREE by clicking HERE.
+You can grab those posters for FREE.

 Dry Erase Markers and Page Protectors